TissueImageAnalytics/tiatoolbox/docs/pretrained.rst

 Tissue Masking
 --------------

-The following models are trained using internal data of TIA Centre.
+The following models are trained using internal data of TIA Centre and are held under the `Creative Commons Attribution-NonCommercial-ShareAlike Version 4 (CC BY-NC-SA 4.0) License <https://creativecommons.org/licenses/by-nc-sa/4.0/>`_.
 They share the same input output configuration defined below:

 .. collapse:: Input Output Configuration Details